CrossEye/BibleLiteracy/index.md

 The first part of the Bible is Jewish scripture that was written between 1300 BCE and 50 BCE.
-This is commonly called the Old Testament, a name which, although ubiquitous may sound insulting to Jewish ears.
+This is commonly called the Old Testament, a name which, although ubiquitous, may sound insulting to Jewish ears.
 While these days, you will often hear "The Hebrew Bible" instead, there are those who might look at you funny if you call it that.
 By either name, this is the larger half of the Bible.
 It consists of a few unofficial sections: